masc-it/ScrapingMonkey/docs/README.md

 			}
 	}

-In short, each field of the response corresponds to the *target* name you have spcified in the pipeline request.
+In short, each field of the response corresponds to the *target* name you have specified in the pipeline request.

 Each field (i.e. target1), is a json object made of:
 - elements (json array)
 	- all the scraped elements matching the target selector
-	- each object contains all the html attributes of the target
+	- each object contains all the html attributes of the target, also its absolute position in the page
 - target_status (string)
 	- OK
 	- NOT_FOUND